Arts & Humanities

 Anatomy of a Museum: The Art and Science of Curation

 On April 16th, Pathways students visited the Yale Center for British Art for an inside peek into museum curation.
 They learned about the roles of museum curators and how exhibitions are designed and created.
-During this event, students worked closely with museum curators and educators and had an exclusive tour of the William Hunter exhibition on display now at the YCBA.
+During this event, students worked closely with museum curators and educators and had an exclusive tour of the William Hunter exhibition at the YCBA.

 Dining with the Dramat: The Little Prince